Twig Walking Stick

 Drill a hole completely through the thick end to put a leather thong or braided yarn hand hold, round off the ends to take off any burrs with a rasp, sand with some garnet paper or sandpaper and you’re done.

-Allow the twig to get a natural patina with use, or coat with light oil such as linseed oil.
+Allow the twig to get a natural patina with use, or coat with light oil such as linseed oil or coconut oil.